alexdunn/aalgocpp/README.md

 [![Build Status](https://travis-ci.org/alexdunn/aalgocpp.svg?branch=master)](https://travis-ci.org/alexdunn/aalgocpp)
 [![Coverage Status](https://coveralls.io/repos/alexdunn/aalgocpp/badge.svg)](https://coveralls.io/r/alexdunn/aalgocpp)

+## About
+This is a collection of algorithms written in C++14.
+Many of the algorithms are from the textbook *The Algorithm Design Manual*.

 ## Build
 - Install cmake with `brew install cmake`
 - Install the package manager bii with `brew cask install biicode`